 Purpose of the locust plague

-An unprecedented plague of locusts has struck Juda, destroying the entire harvest.
+An unprecedented plague of locusts has struck Judah, destroying the entire harvest.
 This has disrupted the entire economy of the country.
-But not only that.
-The worst of all is that because of this agricultural loss it is no longer possible to bring grain or food sacrifices and libations into the temple (Joel 1:13).
+But not only that, worst of all is that because of this agricultural loss it is no longer possible to bring grain or food sacrifices and libations into the temple (Joel 1:13).
 In these catastrophic circumstances Joel recognizes God’s judgment on Judah.
 Although God has blessed Judah abundantly in the days of Uzziah, the people have taken His blessing for granted.

 After Damascus was destroyed by Assyria in 802 BC, Uzziah comes to power.
 He builds a powerful army and promotes trade relations.
 Jerobeam II is in power in the north.
 He conquered several areas that had previously fallen into Syria’s hands.
 These circumstances are the reason why a golden period is now dawning for Judah and Israel, which can only be compared to the period of King Solomon.